The Brotherhood (2017 film)

 The Brotherhood is a 2017 Indian documentary film, based on much talked Dadri mob lynching incident in Greater Noida Uttar Pradesh.
 Senior journalist Pankaj Parashar is the director and producer of the documentary.
-The Brotherhood is attempt to promote cultural harmony in the region.
+The Brotherhood is an attempt to promote cultural harmony in the region.
 The documentary received an overwhelming response from the audience.

 Concept and story

-The Brotherhood begins with indication towards 2015’s Dadri lynching case and moves on to prove how this individual event doesn’t really portrays reality of the region.
+The Brotherhood begins with indication towards 2015's Dadri lynching case and moves on to prove how this individual event doesn't really portrays reality of the region.
 History of Bhati tribe to formation of Bhati Muslims, the documentary enlightens the viewers with multiple facades of this western UP region.
 Film brings forth the legacy in the beautiful time travel depicted through annals of history of Bhati Hindus and Bhati Muslims.
 The village Ghodi Bachheda from Greater Noida and Til Beghampur from Bulandshahr are at the center.
 The Hindu residents of Ghodi Bachheda treats the Muslim residents of Til Beghampur as elder brothers.
 Ghodi Bacchheda and Til Begumpur, the warps and wefts of Bhagwa vastra and Taqiyya weave a beautiful symphony.

 Historical connections

 No Muslim family left Bhatner to go to Pakistan during the partition of India because the elders convinced them of peaceful co-existence.
 During the revolt of 1857 both Hindu and Muslim Bhatis fought with Britishers and sacrificed together.
 An example of recent days filmed in documentary related with 2017 Uttar Pradesh Legislative Assembly election.
 It was noticed that Hindu and Muslim voters were divided.
-But Hindu and the Muslim Bhatis combined together.
+But Hindu and the Muslim Bhatis combined.
 Owing to this, for the first time after freedom, a Bhati Thakur candidate Dhirendra Singh has been elected from Jewar (Assembly constituency) seat.
 These voters, instead of being divided on the basis of Hindu and Muslim, voted comprehensively without being swayed.
 The effort is to bring the community together to voice their feelings unabashedly, and make the region a glaring example of progressive and culturally inclusive governance.